In what applications can I use NoiseAssist?

 What does one instance of NoiseAssist mean?

 An instance is a single occurrence of an object – in this case, NoiseAssist.
-You can set NoiseAssist to run in one place on your MixPre – any single channel or any single bus.
-You cannot have NoiseAssist for MixPre II Series running on both buses, or multiple channels.
+You can set an instance of NoiseAssist to run in one place on your MixPre – any single channel or any single bus.
+If you have the two-instance NoiseAssist plugin, you can apply NoiseAssist in any two places, for example, on Bus L and Bus R, on two channels, or a channel and a bus.

 How does NoiseAssist compare to other noise suppressors on the market?